clash-lang/clash-compiler/ARCHITECTURE.md

   * `Clash.Normalize.Strategy.normalization`

-    Normalization uses a rewrite system which applies transformations in the order defined here.
+    Normalization uses a rewrite system which applies transformations in the order defined by `Clash.Normalize.Strategy.Spec`.
 The individual transformations are defined in the submodules of `Clash.Normalize.Transformations`.
 When a binding is normalized, the free variables of the binding are then recursively normalized if they appear in the bindings map.

   * `Clash.Normalize.cleanupGraph`